mnarish-hub/hello-github/README.md

-# hello-github
+# Hello, GitHub!
-My first GitHub repository.
+This is my first repository.
+I'm learning how to use GitHub!